 One of the most annoying Outlook BCM error messages is the message that BCM can't find a database on the server.
-It's annoying because you've already used the BCM database tool to set up the database and share it.
-So, yes, the database exists on that server.

 The Computer SERVERNAME does not contain any shared Business Contact Manger databases.
 Please confirm that a shared Business Contact Manager database is stored on the computer.

 When you get this error it means one of two things: that SQL is not listening on TCP/IP ports or it can't find the database.

 Recommendation: Do not enter a different name for the BCM database.
 Use the database name that the BCM database tool suggests.

 If you are using the database name BCM suggested and can't connect, verify the SQL service is running.

 If the SQL service is running, verify the TCP/IP protocol is enabled and correct TCP Port assigned.

 To check the TCP/IP setting, open the SQL Server Configuration Manager and expand SQL Server Network Configuration.
 Select Protocols for the SQL instance you are using for BCM (MSSQLSERVER in my screenshot, it may be different on your system).